 State civil service online disability survey

-The California Department of Fair Employment and Housing produced four videos on equal rights titled "Equal Rights 101."
+The California Department of Fair Employment and Housing has produced a series of videos on equal rights titled "Equal Rights 101."
 The videos were produced under an Equal Employment Opportunity Commission grant, and include content on pregnancy discrimination, pre-employment inquiry, reasonable accommodation and sexual harassment in the workplace.
 The videos are for employers, employees, HR professionals, attorneys and educators.

 Employment discrimination is prohibited by law.